KuramaSyu/GoToHell/README.md

 - [ ] CI/CD:
   - Setup branch dev which gets auto-updated when CI is positive
   - Make backend redeploy when dev changes
+- [ ] separate login screen if user is not logged in

 ### Things required to add a game: